Kieran Donaghy

-Kieran Donaghy (born 1 March 1983) is an Irish Gaelic footballer and basketball player.
-He plays for Tralee club Austin Stacks and, formerly, at senior level for the Kerry county team.
+Kieran Donaghy (born 1 March 1983) is an Irish Gaelic football and hurling coach and former Gaelic football and basketball player.
+From Tralee club Austin Stacks, Donaghy played at senior level for the Kerry football team.
 Donaghy won four All-Ireland Senior Football Championship medals, eight Munster Championships and three National League titles with Kerry, and is the recipient of three All Stars Awards.
 He announced his retirement from inter-county football on 11 September 2018.
-Donaghy is also a long-time basketball player, currently playing for Tralee Warriors in the Irish Super League.
+Donaghy is also a long-time basketball player, with experience playing for Tralee Warriors in the Irish Super League.

 Inter-county

 2005

 Donaghy's emergence in 2006 was regarded as a "rags to riches story".
 In 2004, before he made his breakthrough on the Kerry senior side, Donaghy took part in the GAA reality TV show Underdogs on TG4.
 He played in a one-off game against Kerry while on the show.
-He made his Kerry debut against Dublin in 2005 and won a Munster Senior Football Championship medal with the county that year.
+He made his Kerry debut against Dublin in 2005 and won a Munster Senior Football Championship (SFC) medal with the county that year.
 Donaghy previously played basketball for Tralee Tigers since a young age and represented his country at a number of underage levels.